A Message from the CEO/Head of College

 Here at Graduate House we have been preparing for COVID-19 since January.
 We are very fortunate to have a global network that has kept us up to date with each development and provided us with informed suggestions.

 Our staff here is incredible.
-Each and every staff member has adopted changes to our operations with alacrity and professionalism.
+Each and every one has adopted changes to our operations with alacrity and professionalism.
 We have been early adopters of deep and repetitive cleans of surfaces, screening protections and physical distancing – and all of these measures continue with vigour and rigour.

 We are grateful, too, to all the organisers who were to have convened academic and professional development meetings here at this time.
 Thank you for postponing your events, and thus doing your very important part in helping to protect us all.
 We have been very touched and humbled also by your warm words of reassurance that you will be back later in the year or next year.
 We truly do understand how difficult it is to see these events not eventuate after so much hard work!

-We welcome strong, swift and decisive actions by our federal, state and local governments to curb the transmission of COVID-19; and have been implementing each initiative in advance of its official rollout.
-Our doors are now closed to non-resident Members and the public until further notice.
+We welcome strong, swift and decisive actions by our federal, state and local governments to curb the transmission of COVID-19; and have been implementing each initiative in advance of its official rollout and have closed our doors to non-resident Members and the public until further notice.

 This means that we are no longer able to welcome you for breakfast, lunch and dinner in the main dining room.
 All GU-Collegiate events are cancelled.
 We shall thus not be hosting Monthly Luncheons, College Tables, the Welcome BBQ, Italian Conversation Dinners, Bridge nights, Special Morning Breakfasts, the Women’s Forum and the Ramadan Iftar Dinner.